manicporcupine/C4D-Optimisation-scripts/README.md

 9. MOVE ON TOP.py

-Moves the selected objects to the top of the object hierarchy (making them top-level objects) while preserving their world transforms.
+Moves the selected objects to the top of the object manager while preserving their world transforms (if they were in a null).

 10. MOVE TO BOTTOM.py

-Moves the selected objects to the bottom of the object hierarchy, preserving order and world transforms.
+Moves the selected objects to the bottom of the object manager, preserving their world transforms (if they were in a null).

 11. Delete_ins-ces_inside_other_inst-ces.py